 Rights of individuals in relation to their personal data

 The GDPR enhances the rights of individuals relating to what personal data is collected and processed and how this data is used.
-It also gives individuals the right to have the information held about them to be corrected or “be forgotten”, amongst other things.
+It also gives individuals the right to have the information held about them to be corrected or “be forgotten”.
 For further information about your rights, please refer to the Information Commissioner’s website, which can be accessed through the below link: